 The French term, "au pair" means 'on a par' or 'equal to'.
 The Au Pair is, therefore, meant to be part of the family, not a domestic servant.

 Most people know what an Au Pair is in principle.
-The typical profile is a young woman (and increasingly) young man, who live with a family in a foreign country for up to two years.
+The typical profile is a young woman (and increasingly) young man, who live with a family in a foreign country for 6-12 months.
 They live as part of the family, helping in the home for a set number of days and hours a week.
 Crucially, they are in many senses part of the family rather than a worker or servant.
 They should receive a reasonable allowance, as well as a private room.
 Apart from the modest monetary reward, the Au Pair enjoys first hand experience of another culture, and a direct means to improve their English.